Say goodbye to confusing tables, non-transparent calculations and unclear processes. Learn more about FINOYO, our software for financial analysis.

 - Professionally presented reports

-Since joining SCHUMANN, Christian Keufner has been working on SCHUMANN’s solutions for financial statement analysis and is now responsible for their sales and marketing.
+Since joining SCHUMANN, Christian Keufner has worked on SCHUMANN's solutions for balance sheet analysis and was responsible for their sales and marketing.
+He now works as a Business Development Manager in Financial Services in the area of leasing.

 In addition to his work at SCHUMANN, he also studied the Master of Science "Taxation".
 As part of his Master of Science "Sustainable Management & Economics", he intensively works on the topics of sustainability and ESG.